|

 | stackPtr | pointer |

-| void vlStackDelete | ( | vl_stack * | stack | ) |
+| VL_API void vlStackDelete | ( | vl_stack * | stack | ) |

-| stack | pointer |
+vl_stack struct.stack is NULL.| stack | pointer |

-Here is the call graph for this function:| void vlStackFree | ( | vl_stack * | stack | ) |
+Here is the call graph for this function:| VL_API void vlStackFree | ( | vl_stack * | stack | ) |

-Frees the specified stack instance's allocation.
+Frees the specified stack instance's internal allocation.

-| stack | pointer |
+stack struct itself.stack must not be NULL.| stack | pointer |

 Here is the call graph for this function:

-Here is the caller graph for this function:| void vlStackInit | ( | vl_stack * | stack | ) |
+Here is the caller graph for this function:| VL_API void vlStackInit | ( | vl_stack * | stack | ) |

 Initializes the underlying memory of an existing vl_stack pointer.
 The stack allocator should be freed with vlStackFree.

-Here is the caller graph for this function:| vl_stack * vlStackNew | ( | ) |
+Here is the caller graph for this function:| VL_API vl_stack * vlStackNew | ( | void | ) |

-Here is the call graph for this function:| vl_transient * vlStackPeek | ( | vl_stack * | stack | ) |
+Here is the call graph for this function:| VL_API vl_transient * vlStackPeek | ( | vl_stack * | stack | ) |

 Returns a pointer to the top level of the stack.